Guide to the Federal No Surprises Act

 Self-Pay Services:

 “Convening providers," physicians and facilities that receive an initial request for a good faith estimate (GFE) or that are responsible for scheduling the primary service, must provide self-pay patients with a GFE of the anticipated total cost of care.
 The GFE must reflect the cash price for a “period of care” which is defined as the day or multiple days in which the primary service is performed including any additional services that will likely be furnished in conjunction with the primary service.
-This includes the cost of services from other “co-providers” rendering services in the period of care (note: HHS will not enforcement the co-provider estimate requirement in 2023).
+This includes the cost of services from other “co-providers” rendering services in the period of care (note: HHS will not enforce this provision pending future rulemaking).

 Required Notice and Consent: